 As a consequence, the following proposals are made:

-Proposal 1. to test only 14dB PRB power step change (applying a 24:1 PRB reallocation change) in order to make the test independent of the band, the BW and the SCS.
+Proposal 1.
+To test 14dB PRB power step change (applying a 24:1 PRB reallocation change) in the BW/SCS combinations where 20 dB step size is not possible.
+Additional analysis needs to be performed, including MU, towards feasibility of 20 dB power step choice for possible test points.

 Proposal 2.
 For a 14dB PRB power step change, assume MTSU of 1.75% and a corresponding TT of 0% for both 64QAM and 256QAM, up to 100MHz BW and 6GHz frequency range.